 Dave’s life outside of Calvin is filled with family activities.
 He and his wife Teri have three children who are involved in a variety of musical, artistic and athletic activities.
 They all enjoy camping together in the summers, gardening, bicycling, cooking, reading, and in general working together to try to lead lives that are consistent with their faith.
-Dave teaches 5th grade Sunday School and leads small group studies at his home church, Sherman Street CRC.
+Dave teaches 5th grade Church School and leads small group studies at his home church, Sherman Street CRC.

 B.S. in Biology/Chemistry, Calvin College, 1985